Icedrive vs MEGA 2023: Which Is the Better Cloud Storage Service?

-- : 8000 GB
+- Unlimited GB

-Unfortunately, the prices for these plans are pretty steep, costing $5.90, $11.82, $23.65 and $35.48 per month.
+Unfortunately, the prices for these plans are pretty steep, costing $5.12, $10.25, $20.52 and $30.78 per month.
 Note that these prices for MEGA are estimates, as the service charges all customers in euros.
 That means that the exact price in U.S. dollars will fluctuate depending on currency exchange rates.

-When you compare these prices, we have to give this round to Icedrive.
+After comparing these prices, we have to give this round to Icedrive.
 Although its free plan is significantly less generous than MEGA’s, especially when you factor in the “MEGA achievements,” its actual prices are much more reasonable in the long term and the added option of a lifetime plan is a huge advantage.

-While some might prefer this lightweight style, we find this incredibly annoying and that it greatly harms the usability of the software.
+While some might prefer this lightweight style, we find this incredibly annoying and feel that it greatly harms the usability of the software.
 Luckily, Icedrive takes a different approach by offering a desktop client that mirrors its web dashboard.